 - Whether existing trees on the site can be preserved to enhance the neighbourhood or new planting should be undertaken, particularly where it will improve the appearance of the property from the street.
 Appropriate fencing should also be provided to keep children safe.
 Outdoor play areas should be located in sunny situations.
 New and existing vegetation shall be of non-poisonous varieties and there shall be sufficient outdoor shade provided for children. - Whether noise mitigation measures installed to ensure compliance with the noise standards will create additional adverse amenity effects on adjoining neighbours. - Where the noise standards cannot be achieved, the proximity of the childcare centre to residential activities will be relevant, as well as consideration of the existing ambient background noise levels for surrounding properties.
 Centres that cannot achieve the noise standards but which are located in areas with higher ambient noise levels are likely to be preferred in order to maintain residential amenity elsewhere. - The necessity for off-street parking: parking arrangements will be assessed with regard to the number of staff to be employed on the site and visitors.
 Council seeks to ensure that off-street parking is available for each staff member.
 Stacked parking arrangements may be considered.
-Consideration also needs to be given to parking arrangements made (either on-site or offsite) for the safe set down or pick up of children.
-This is because traffic congestion at these times may affect both the safety of children but also the efficient functioning of the road.
-Consideration will also be given as to the degree to which travel plans or public transport can be utilised to reduce demand for carparking. - Whether the location and design of vehicle access to the site is safe.
+Consideration also needs to be given to parking arrangements made (either on-site or off-site) for the safe set down or pick up of children.
+This is because traffic congestion at these times may affect both the safety of children but also the efficient functioning of the road. - Whether the location and design of vehicle access to the site is safe.
 Council seeks to avoid hazardous situations such as access to and from busy streets or rear sites served by shared access drives.
-Additionally, the proximity of any proposed facility to other activities which generate high number of vehicle movements will be taken into account.

-- Where the site is within the Port Noise Affected Area shown on Map 55: - $\circ$ whether the habitable rooms in the building in which the early childhood centre activity is proposed are designed and constructed to achieve an External Sound Insulation Level of $D{nT,w} + C{tr} > 30$ dB - the extent to which the site is affected by port noise, any special characteristics of the site which influence the level of port related noise received, and any mitigation proposals included in the application which will reduce the adverse effects of noise on the activity.
+Additionally, the proximity of any proposed facility to other activities which generate high number of vehicle movements will be taken into account. - Where the site is within the Port Noise Affected Area shown on Map 55: - o whether the habitable rooms in the building in which the early childhood centre activity is proposed are designed and constructed to achieve an External Sound Insulation Level of $D{nT,w} + C{tr} > 30 \text{ dB}$ - the extent to which the site is affected by port noise, any special characteristics of the site which influence the level of port related noise received, and any mitigation proposals included in the application which will reduce the adverse effects of noise on the activity.